Anti-trust order clears road for India's generic car parts market

-NEW DELHI, Sept 25 (Reuters) - Thousands of tiny shops in India’s biggest auto components market do brisk business selling a bewildering array of spare parts for about a third of the official price charged by the likes of Toyota Motor Co or Volkswagen AG.
+NEW DELHI (Reuters) - Thousands of tiny shops in India’s biggest auto components market do brisk business selling a bewildering array of spare parts for about a third of the official price charged by the likes of Toyota Motor Co or Volkswagen AG (VOWG_p.DE).

 Generic parts sold by traders in places like old Delhi’s Kashmere Gate market account for about a sixth of India’s $6.6 billion after-sales components sector, IHS Automotive estimates, but a recent move by regulators could boost that share.